Christmas is not only celebrated by non-Asians, but by British Asians too.

 For most South Asians the holiday is usually spent with immediate family or relatives and families visit each other.

-But Warsi needn’t have bothered as many British Asians have already taken to the Christmas spirit with open arms.
+Despite Warsi’s comments to support unity, many British Asians already have taken to the Christmas spirit with open arms.
 In the UK, Asians love to join in with the festive season.

 Most people will get together with family on Christmas Day, and some family members (usually the ones with the most culinary experience) take it in turns each year to host the holiday festivities.

 Not to mention the countless little cousins running through the house playing games, while the aunties sit and gossip in the kitchen.
-But what would Christmas be without any of this?
+But what would a Very British Asian Christmas be without any of this?

-Christmas is not only celebrated by non-Asians, but by British Asians too, and not only by Christians, but by other religions too.
-For all who celebrate it it’s a festive time, a time for family and friends to gather and spend the day together.
+For all who celebrate, it’s a festive time, a time for family and friends to gather and spend the day together.